 String ordering refers to the sequence in which the strings of your content are displayed in Smartling.
-You'll find the strings in two main areas in the platform, the Strings View and the CAT Tool, and depending on how your source file was ingested into Smarting, the two areas can display the same content in different sequences.
+You'll find the strings in two main areas in the platform, the Strings View (account and project) and the CAT Tool, and depending on how your source file was ingested into Smarting, the two areas can display the same content in different sequences.

 Default String Order

 When a file is uploaded into Smartling (ingested), the default string order in the Strings View and in the CAT Tool is the same order as in the source file.

 An exception to this rule is in PowerPoint files, where the default string order is the order of the text boxes containing the strings, which may not be the same sequence as how they are displayed in the file.

 Let's explore the factors of string ordering with the example file below.

 The Strings View displays strings in the order of strings in the source file.